-According to the cosmological models, the first small systems capable of forming stars should have appeared between 100 million and 250 million years after the big bang.
-These protogalaxies would have been 100,000 to one million times more massive than the sun and would have measured about 30 to 100 light-years across.
-These properties are similar to those of the molecular gas clouds in which stars are currently forming in the Milky Way, but the first protogalaxies would have differed in some fundamental ways.
-For one, they would have consisted mostly of dark matter, the putative elementary particles that are believed to make up about 90 percent of the universe's mass.
-In present-day large galaxies, dark matter is segregated from ordinary matter: over time, ordinary matter concentrates in the galaxy's inner region, whereas the dark matter remains scattered throughout an enormous outer halo.
+the molecular gas clouds in which stars are currently forming in the Milky Way, but the first protogalaxies would have differed in fundamental ways.
+For one, they would have consisted mostly of dark matter, the putative elementary particles that are believed to make up 90 percent of the universe's mass.
+In presentday large galaxies, dark matter is segregated from ordinary matter: over time, ordinary matter concentrates in the galaxy's inner region, whereas the dark matter remains scattered throughout an enormous outer halo.
 But in the protogalaxies, the ordinary matter would still have been mixed with the dark matter.

 The second important difference is that the protogalaxies would have contained no significant amounts of any elements besides hydrogen and helium.
 The big bang produced hydrogen and helium, but most of the heavier elements are created only by the thermonuclear fusion reactions in stars, so they would not have been present before the first stars had formed.
 Astronomers use the term "metals" for all these heavier elements.
-The young metal-rich stars in the Milky Way are called Population I stars, and the old metal-poor stars are called Population II stars; following this terminology, the stars with no metals at all-the very first generation-are sometimes called Population III stars.
+The young metal-rich stars in the Milky Way are called Population I stars, and the old metal-poor stars are called Population II stars.
+The stars with no metals at all-the very first generation-are sometimes called Population III stars.

 In the absence of metals, the physics of the first star-forming systems would have been much simpler than that of present-day molecular gas clouds.
 Furthermore, the cosmological models can provide, in principle, a complete description of the initial conditions that preceded the first generation of stars.
 In contrast, the stars that arise from molecular gas clouds are born in complex environments that have been altered by the effects of previous star formation.
-Therefore, scientists may find it easier to model the formation of the first stars than to model how stars form at present.
-In any case, the problem is an appealing one for theoretical study, and several research groups have used computer simulations to portray the formation of the earliest stars.
+Several research groups have used computer simulations to portray the formation of the earliest stars.

-A group consisting of Tom Abel, Greg Bryan and Michael L. Norman (now at Pennsylvania State University, the Massachusetts Institute of Technology and the University of California at San Diego, respectively) has made the most realistic simulations.
+A team consisting of Tom Abel, Greg Bryan and Michael L. Norman (now at Pennsylvania State University, Columbia University and the University of California at San Diego, respectively) has made the most realistic simulations.
 In collaboration with Paolo Coppi of Yale University, we have done simulations based on simpler assumptions but intended to explore a wider range of possibilities.
 Toru Tsuribe, now at Osaka University in Japan, has made similar calculations using more powerful computers.
-Fumitaka Nakamura and Masayuki Umemura (now at Niigata and Tsukuba universities in Japan, respectively) have worked with a more idealized simulation, but it has still yielded instructive results.
-Although these studies differ in various details, they have all produced similar descriptions of how the earliest stars might have been born.
+The work of Fumitaka Nakamura and Masayuki Umemura (now at Niigata and Tsukuba universities in Japan, respectively) has yielded instructive results.
+All these studies have produced similar descriptions of how the earliest stars might have been born.